 A tension pneumothorax occurs as a result of a pulmonary parenchymal or bronchial injury that acts as a one-way valve, permitting air to enter the pleural space but not escape.
 This causes a decrease in venous return and leads to hemodynamic compromise owing to low preload.
 Iatrogenic pneumothorax occurs as a consequence of inadvertent puncture of the lung during an invasive procedure.

 The lung has an inherent tendency to collapse and the chest wall to expand.
-Hence the pressure in the pleural space is always negative in relation ...
+Hence the pressure in the pleural space is always negative in relation to ...